DargaNoor/Machine-Learning-Using-Python/README.md

 Graphs and visualizations play a pivotal role in extracting insights from the datasets.
 The use of seaborn and matplotlib libraries enhances the interpretability of algorithmic results.

 3) **Documentation:**
 A comprehensive PDF document is included, detailing the intricacies of various modules, their impact on the results, and providing insights into the datasets.
-If any point in future,say any additional methods or algorithms practised then document is continuously updated to the repository .
+If any point in future,say any additional methods or algorithms practised then documents are continuously updated to the repository .

 4) **Alternate Methods and Additional Insights:**
 The repository goes beyond basic implementations by discussing alternative methods and providing additional insights into each algorithm.
 This ensures a holistic understanding of the machine learning concepts.